raspberrypilearning/astro-pi-guide/inputs-outputs/joystick.md

 		sense.set_pixel(x, y, colours[colour])
 ```

-The next stage is to detect when the joystick is pressed, and the direction it is pressed in, and change the `x` and `y` position of the pixel,
+The next stage is to detect when the joystick is pressed, and the direction it's pressed in, and change the `x` and `y` position of the pixel.

 ```python
 while True: